 - A compatible USB data cable type C. Make sure it is a USB data cable and not USB charging cable only;

 - A Windows-based laptop / PC.
 We strongly suggest you use Windows 8/8.1/10 with a 64-bit system;

 - Your phone should have enough juice.
 Just make sure it has at least 65% battery power remaining;

-- Download latest version of Mi Flash Tool;
+- Download the latest version of Mi Flash Tool;

 - Download Minimal ADB & Fastboot Driver;

-- Download latest version of Android One fastboot ROM for MiA1 into your computer;
+- Download the latest version of Android One fastboot ROM for MiA1 into your computer;

 - A spare time of your life which is not more than 30 minutes;

 Attention: Please read thoroughly the article before really implementing the steps.
-Make sure you understand what you are going to do prior doing it.
-We hold NO responsibility of any risks of broken device so please proceed with caution.
-Do not forget to create backup of all your important data and files including Contact, Call logs, messages, photos, apps, and so on.
+Make sure you understand what you are going to do prior to doing it.
+We hold NO responsibility for any risks of a broken device so please proceed with caution.
+Do not forget to create a backup of all your important data and files including Contact, Call logs, messages, photos, apps, and so on.

 You might also like to read: TWRP v3.1.1 custom recovery for Mi A1.